-The design team is strongly encouraged to look over activities in every phase of this manual before beginning design.
+The design team is required to review this manual before beginning design.
 The design team is responsible for ensuring that every aspect of the process has been addressed adequately as outlined within this document.
 Forethought and planning are imperative before actual design to reduce costs, remain on schedule, and avoid surprises.